lmflolo/portfolio-project-1/README.md

 ### Content

 - This README document is based on the Code Institute [README template](https://github.com/Code-Institute-Solutions/readme-template).
-- I have used the [Love Running](https://github.com/lmflolo/love-running) walkthrough project as a reference on how to approach this project as well as for the media queries.
+- I have used the [Love Running](https://github.com/lmflolo/love-running) walkthrough project as inspiration for layout and design, as well as a reference on how to approach this project and as reference for the media queries.
-- The code for the contact form was taken and adapted from the Love Running project challenges.
+- The code for the contact form was taken and adapted from the Love Running project challenges in the Code Institute Learning Management System.
 - Instructions on how to make the fixed header were found on [W3Schools](https://www.w3schools.com/howto/howto_css_fixed_menu.asp)
 - The favicons were obtained from [favicon.io](https://favicon.io/)

-- I figured out how to implement the form feedback page by reading previous posts from David Bowers in the Code Institute Slack community, and by looking at his site: https://pp1.dev-bowers.com/contact.html
+- I learned how to implement the form feedback page by reading previous posts from David Bowers in the Code Institute Slack community, and by looking at his [Portfolio Project 1 site](https://pp1.dev-bowers.com/contact.html).

 - I have used the following Code Institute student PP1 sites, as well as their GitHub repos, as inspiration to see what a high quality project looks like.
 This includes getting inspiration for layout and design, fonts, how to implement code, how to comment the code, what to write in the readme, etc.
   - Batala Bangor: [live site](https://emmahewson.github.io/mp1_batala_bangor/), [repo](https://github.com/emmahewson/mp1_batala_bangor)